NotNite/Alpha/README.md

   - This flake is not actively monitored and may fail to build.
 Please open an issue if you encounter troubles!

 You will need the .NET 8 Runtime.
 Windows users can find it [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.0-windows-x64-installer).

+## TODO

+Alpha recently went through a rewrite, and some features are missing:

+- [ ] Excel language switcher
+- [ ] EXDSchema support, and saving Excel schemas to disk